KTQD/chap2-ex2-thanhhale288/README.md

-# Chapter 1 - Exercise 1
+# Chapter 1 - Exercise 2
-Write a program that prints “National Economics University”
+Write a program that prints the perimeter of a rectangle to take its height and width as input.

 ### Input
+5
+7

 ### Expected Output:
-National Economics University
+24